nilsteampassnet/nilsteampassnet/donation.md

 </center>

-## List of actual Donators â..
-Thank You!
+## List of actual Donators - Thank You!

 <table width="100%">
   <thead>